 Your cat, however, sees things a bit differently.

-Bradshaw, a biologist at the England's University of Bristol, has studied cat behavior for 30 years, and his book offers new insights into the ways cats interact with humans.
+Bradshaw, a biologist at the England's University of Bristol, has studied cat behavior for 30 years, and he's constantly finding new insights into the ways cats interact with humans.
+For starters, it's always on their terms.

 Unlike dogs, which have been bred for specific purposes, cats essentially domesticated themselves.